fdwr/sigkill.dk/writings/smoothies.md

 * Vanilla soy milk.

-Tasty and not very sweet.
+Use maple syrup to adjust the sweetness to preference, but is quite tasty even when not very sweet.

 ### Exotic dried fruit and also banana